tearust/t-rust/docs/TApp_cold_start/README.md

 The list is dynamically updated in the TEA Project's layer 1 smart contract.
 That means every time any one queries (RPC) the TEA Project smart contract, a current active list of IP address will be returned to the caller.

 The bootstrap js continue to query any of these bootstrap nodes for **a list of active hosting nodes for this TApp**.
-This time, the requested node will query the layer2 state and response the list of current active hosting nodes ips of this specific TApp.
+This time, the requested node will query the layer2 state and response the list of current active hosting nodes IPs of this specific TApp.

-The end user can either mannually or automatically select a nearby (nearby means faster ping) any IP from the respond hosting nodes as the **host or "server"**.
+The end user can either mannually or automatically select a nearby (nearby means faster ping)  IP from the responding hosting nodes as the **host or "server"**.
 All the future API call will be sent to this IP address.

 ## TAppStore uses TEA network (a P2P network) to find the layer2 state machine.

-This happens between hosting nodes and [obsidian/harberger_tax/Global_state_maintainer_nodes](../harberger_tax/Global_state_maintainer_nodes.md).
+This happens between hosting nodes and [Global_state_maintainer_nodes](../harberger_tax/Global_state_maintainer_nodes.md).
 All of them are connected together using the TEA Network, a peer to peer network.
 The end user doesn't need to know anything about this.
 The end user only connects to one of the hosting nodes, and the rest would be handled by the hosting nodes.

 The TEA network is a big topic that we'll have to skip in this article.
-You can just simply assume the hosting node has already connected to the [obsidian/harberger_tax/Global_state_maintainer_nodes](../harberger_tax/Global_state_maintainer_nodes.md).
+You can just simply assume the hosting node has already connected to the [Global_state_maintainer_nodes](../harberger_tax/Global_state_maintainer_nodes.md).
 It knows how to get the latest state update, and how to send the  query and command to the state machine.

 The hosting nodes don't need to connect to the Ethereum network directly.
 They only need to connect to the state machine, anything else would be handled by the state machine.